fanoframework/fanoframework.github.io/database/index.md

 db.connect('', 'your_data.db', '', '', 0);
 ```

-It will open database connection which is stored in `your_data.db` file.
+It will open database which is stored in `your_data.db` file.

 ### ODBC